-There are many programs that take advantage of X. Some programs, like smacs, can be run either as a text-mode program or as a program that creates its own X window.
+There are many programs that take advantage of X. Some programs, like emacs, can be run either as a text-mode program $\sigma r$ as a program that creates its own X window.
 However, most X programs can only be run under X.